-As noted in the Trustee Report, on 26 October 2018, the High Court handed down a judgment involving the Lloyds Banking Group's defined benefit pension schemes.
-The judgment concluded the schemes should be amended to equalise pension benefits for men and women in relation to Guaranteed Minimum Pension (GMP) benefits.
-The issues determined by the judgment also apply to many other defined benefit pension schemes.
-Under the ruling, schemes are required to backdate benefit adjustments in relation to GMP equalisation and provide interest on the backdated amounts.
+On 26 October 2018, the High Court handed down a judgement involving the Lloyds Banking Group's defined benefit pension schemes.
+The judgement concluded the schemes should be amended to equalise pension benefits for men and women in relation to guaranteed minimum pension benefits.